All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Why This Matters Beyond the Numbers

 The SELECT trial changes the clinical conversation in several concrete ways.
-First, it provides an evidence base for prescribing semaglutide to obese patients specifically for cardiovascular risk reduction, not just weight loss.
+First, it provides an evidence base for prescribing semaglutide to obese patients specifically for cardiovascular risk reduction, more than weight loss.
 This is the same transition that statins made decades ago, from cholesterol drugs to cardiovascular drugs.
 It expands the medical justification for treatment and, in theory, should expand insurance coverage.

 Second, it challenges the outdated view that obesity treatment is cosmetic or lifestyle medicine.
 A 20% reduction in heart attacks and cardiovascular deaths is the kind of result that changes clinical guidelines.
 The American Heart Association, the American College of Cardiology, and the European Society of Cardiology have all updated their recommendations in response to SELECT data.